dnvriend/terraform-test/readme.md

 Note: path is Optional, The path to the tfstate file.
 This defaults to `terraform.tfstate` relative to the root module by default.

+## File Backend
+By default, Terraform stores the state in a file in the current working directory where Terraform was run.
+There is a problem with the state and plan files and that is security.
+Sensitive information like eg. credentials is stored in plain text.
+This means that the state and plan file should be protected by means of ACL.
+Alternatively, a different backend should be used when ACL do not provide enough security.

+## Http Backend
+Terraform supports an [http backend](https://www.terraform.io/docs/backends/types/http.html).
+Every time a state needs to be read terraform makes a GET call on the /path specified while setting up the remote config.
+A save operation corresponds to a POST call on the same /path and a DELETE method call for a delete operation.
+There are also `lock` operations.

+## S3 Backend
+The [S3 Backend](https://www.terraform.io/docs/backends/types/s3.html) and supports state locking and consistency checking via Dynamo DB, which can be enabled by setting the dynamodb_table field to an existing DynamoDB table name.
+Also, enable versioning on the bucket

+## GCS Backend
+The [Google Cloud Storage (GCS) Backend](https://www.terraform.io/docs/backends/types/gcs.html) stores the state as an object in a configurable prefix and bucket on Google Cloud Storage (GCS) and has support for locking.

+## Alternative Backends
+Terraform has support for [remote backends](https://www.terraform.io/docs/backends/types/index.html) such as:

+- azure storage: no encryption support
+- consul: no encryption support
+- etcd: no encryption support
+- etcdv3: no encryption support

 ## Providers
 Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.
 Almost any infrastructure type can be represented as a resource in Terraform.
 Providers provide `resources` but also `data sources` that can be